ungleich/ungleich-certbot/README.md

   container not to change permissions
 * If you setup the variable NGINX to any value, the container will start nginx and reload after trying to renew the certificate
+* If you set the variable NGINX_HTTP_REDIRECT, the container will enable automatic redirect of http to https with the exception of the path /.well-known/acme-challenge/

 ```
 docker run -e DOMAIN=example.com \